CW00D/Enterprise_Computing_Shamzam/README.md

 ```

 ## Logging
-Logs will be generated in the `logs/` directory for each microservice.
+Log files will be generated in the directory for each microservice.

 ## Music Files
-For testing, users should add audio files to the `Music/Fragments/` and `Music/Tracks/` directories respectively before running the services.
+For testing, users should add relevant .wav files to the `Music/Fragments/` and `Music/Tracks/` directories respectively before running the services.

 ---
-For additional details, refer to the `Design_document`.
+For microservice enpoint diagrams refer to the `Design_Document.pdf`.